Rideshare Driver Picks Up Suspected Gunman Fleeing From A Crime Scene

 “And just kind of drove by slow by the officers, which allowed Officer Howard to see inside the back of the vehicle and could see the suspect,” said Williams.

 The officer followed and demanded Ishtawi get out of the Ford Focus.
-He was arrested, and then authorities found his Glock under the front passenger seat.
+He was arrested, and then authorities found a Glock under the front passenger seat.

-“Not that I can really forget about that part because that’s where my danger came in at,” said the Lyft driver.
+“Not that I can really forget about that part, because that’s where my danger came in at,” said the Lyft driver.
 “He could have pointed at me and said, ‘Hey, keep driving.’
 Or, you know, he could have shot me.”

 “There was a high potential for danger in this entire call,” said Williams.